egenerei/DockHost/README.md

 ##HOST from where we launch ansible
-- Install ansible,docker, docker-compose
+- Install ansible-core latest, docker, docker-compose standalone (ubuntu, needs testing in other OSs)
-- INstall ansible-galaxy collection install community.docker
+- Install ansible-galaxy collection install community.docker